AGCCS/AGCCS-CTRL22/README.md

 AGCCS-CTRL22
 ============

+We propose a design for a network of EV charging stations compliant to the CCS standard.
+The Repository is organised as follows:

+- [./circuit](./circuit/): hardware platform, incl. schematics and a HowTo on firmware installation
+- [./ctrl22](./ctrl22/): AVR firmware to control the charging process
+- [./demesh](./demesh/): ESP32 firmware to organise messaging over a wireless mesh network
+- [./monitor](./monitor/): server software for overall control and monitoring of the charging station network
+- [./utils](./utils/): scripts to facilitate first-installation and debugging
+- [./doc](./doc/): Thesis and other documents regarding this project

+**DISCLAIMER 1** We do not provide a turn-key solution and do not plan to do so in near future.
+Rather we invite the enthusiast to actively contribute or to passively make use of our collection of resources and to share their experience.
+The current project status is **"work in progress"**.

+**DISCLAIMER 2** All material provided in this repository comes *'as is'* with no explicit or implied warranty.
+In particular, the installation of equipment that directly connects to mains power should only by considered be individuals with adequate skills and with particular care.

+## Motivation

 The Combined Charging System (CCS) provides a specification for low-cost home-charging of electric vehicles with up to 22kW.
 It is based on a simplistic protocol by which the vehicle and the charging station negotiate available power.
 Of-the-shelf wall-boxes forward the common 3x230V supply at an adjustable current limit to the vehicle via the CCS standard.

 The aim of this project is to scale the simplicity of the low-cost single-user wallbox approach to larger parking lots in order to address appartment buildings or shopping venues.
 These configurations are characterised by a limited and possibly varying amount of available power.
 Hence, a fixed allocation per parking slot would be inefficient.
 Instead, we seek for an environment by which individual charging spots communicate and negotiate the power distribution dynamically.
 Conveivable schemes include first-come-first-serve, fairness-based energy distribution, or ready-to-go-by-schedule.
 Optionally, an external agent may limit the ussage of non-renewable enery in favour of e.g. available solar power at the given time to the day.